LeToNode/Play2.0-CN-doc/javaGuide/JavaTemplates.md

 ## If-Blocks

-Nothing special here.
-Simply use the standard Scala `if` instruction:
+If-blocks are nothing special.
+Simply use Scala’s standard `if` statement:

 ```html
 @if(items.isEmpty) {